-The members of our audit committee are Dr. Dahiyat and Dr. Levy, each of whom is a non-employee member of our board of directors.
-Our audit committee chairman, Dr. Dahiyat, is our audit committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act of 2002, and possesses financial sophistication, as defined under the rules of the Nasdaq Global Market.
+The members of our audit committee are , each of whom is a non-employee member of our board of directors.
+Our audit committee chairman, , is our audit committee financial expert, as that term is defined under the SEC rules implementing Section 407 of the Sarbanes-Oxley Act of 2002, and possesses financial sophistication, as defined under the rules of the Nasdaq Global Market.
 Our audit committee oversees our corporate accounting and financial reporting process and assists our board of directors in monitoring our financial systems.
 Our audit committee operates under a written charter that specifies its duties and responsibilities and satisfies the applicable listing standards of the Nasdaq Global Market.
-Our board of directors has determined that each of Dr. Dahiyat and Dr. Levy is independent for audit committee purposes, as that term is defined in the rules of the SEC and the applicable Nasdaq rules, and have sufficient knowledge in financial and auditing matters to serve on the audit committee.
-We intend to rely on the phase-in provisions of Rule 10A-3 of the Exchange Act and the Nasdaq transition rules applicable to companies completing an initial public offering, and we plan to have an audit committee comprised entirely of at least three directors that are independent for purposes of serving on an audit committee within one year after our listing.